-Please see below the changes we have made following previous parent and family feedback, we continue to value our parent voice.
+Please see below the changes we have made following previous parent and family feedback; we continue to value our Parent Voice.

-You said We did You would have appreciated more time between receiving the options booklet and the deadline to complete the option form.
-We are releasing our options booklet almost three weeks before our Options Evening and the deadline for your daughter's Year 9 option form.
+You said We did You would have appreciated more time between receiving the options booklet and the deadline to complete the options form.
+We are releasing our options booklet almost three weeks before our Options Evening and the deadline for your daughter's options form.